eeeeeta/matrix-appservice-sms/README.md

 - a **nightly** version of [Rust](http://rust-lang.org/); see below for details
 - a decent amount of patience ;p

+**You may also be interested in [sms-irc](https://github.com/eeeeeta/sms-irc), which is in many ways the successor to this project.**
+This project isn't *that* maintained at the moment, with work mainly being focused on sms-irc, but PRs and issues are still very much welcome and will receive attention!

 ## How do I set this up?

 Oh, man.